robotzjh/EMPTM/README.md

 # EMPTM
+This is the demo code of EMPTM method
-Effective Multi-view Registration of Point Sets based on Student's T Mixture Model.
+Yanlin Ma, Jihua Zhu, et al. Effective Multi-view Registration of Point Sets based on Student's T Mixture Model.
 Information Sciences, 2022